jump-dev/Pajarito.jl/README.md

 All solvers can have their parameters specified through their corresponding Julia interfaces.
 For example, you may wish to turn off the output of these solvers, e.g., by using `IpoptSolver(print_level=0)` for the Ipopt solver.

-The possible cones are listed in the [MathProgBase](http://mathprogbasejl.readthedocs.io/en/latest/conic.html) documentation.
-Some commonly-used conic solvers and the nonlinear cones they support are (**O** indicates the solver is released under an open-source license):
+The predefined cones are listed in the [MathProgBase](http://mathprogbasejl.readthedocs.io/en/latest/conic.html) documentation.
+The following conic solvers (**O** means open-source) can be used by Pajarito to solve mixed-integer conic models with any mixture of the corresponding cones:

 |                        | Second-order | Rotated second-order | Positive semidefinite | Primal exponential |
 |------------------------|--------------|----------------------|-----------------------|--------------------|